 We moms like our coffee.
 We need our coffee.
 Coffee is life.
 But we never get to drink hot coffee– or ice cold coffee, for that matter.
 Room temperature coffee is pretty much all we get.
 The second we finish crafting our perfect cup of joe in the morning, we hear cries from the baby monitor, or someone demands breakfast, or oh crap it’s already 7:45, we were supposed to leave 10 minutes ago.
 So help her combat this lukewarm coffee epidemic, and get her a mug that will keep her coffee warm, no matter who or what interrupts her.

 Another option: give her a little boost of motivation to tackle whatever [probably literal] shit-storm comes her way with one of these cute mugs from Target.
+Keep your coffee in an ordinary tin with a clasp?
+Maybe just a normal jar?
+Here is why a dedicated coffee canister is important and sets them apart from the rest when it comes to your fresh coffee: Material, Co2 Valve, Datewheel, Airtight.

 - Wine Glasses: $39.99